vrugtehagel/stateify/README.md

 <a name="notes"></a>
 ## Notes

+- If you pass a state variable to `stateify`, the same state variable will be returned.
+Basically, doing `stateify(stateify(object))` object twice is okay and returns the same as `stateify(object)`.

-- Re-wrapping an object in a state variable does _not_ create a new state variable.
+- Wrapping the same object in a state variable in different places does _not_ create a different state variable.
 When providing the same reference, it will result in the exact same state variable.
 In short, `stateify(object) === stateify(object)`.

-- Built-in methods on any state variable return the flat (non-state variable) values.
+- Built-in methods on any state variable return non-state variable values.
 So if `data.drinks` is a state variable for `['coffee', 'tea', 'milk']`, then e.g. `data.drinks.sort()` returns a reference to the _underlying_ array, not `data.drinks` itself.